 Who is Eligible to Get a Medical Marijuana Card in Washington?

 If you have an illness not listed above, the Cannabis Patient Protection Act does allow for petitions to be added to the list.
-Any other could potentially warrant a medical card, though anxiety, depression, and mental health issues have apparently already been turned down by the state.

 How Can I Get a Medical Card in Washington?